 Digital media has taken the world by storm.
 Leading to developing opportunities in new ways over the decade for experts through aimed content.
-Limiting the space for the newsroom, social media platforms have taken a bigger space on which people, firms, organizations, small businesses share their content- digital content.
-Hence, developing wider opportunities for bloggers, graphic designers, social media experts.
+Limiting the space for the newsroom, social media platforms have taken a more prominent space on which people, firms, organizations, small businesses share their content- digital content.
+Hence, developing more extensive opportunities for bloggers, graphic designers, social media experts.

-A major factor that makes content marketing such a major component in present-day brand maintenance is the way that it enables your business to give people useful information.
-Numerous brands have taken to writing blogs and articles, making useful videos, and making step-by-step guides.
-All all of which gives convenient information snippets that each brand’s consumer have a craving.
+A significant factor that makes content marketing such a substantial component in present-day brand maintenance is the way that it enables your business to give people useful information.
+Numerous brands have taken to writing blogs and articles, making helpful videos, and making step-by-step guides.
+All of which offer valuable information snippets that each brand’s consumer has a craving.

-While creating a content the biggest confusion you might be facing would be over which images to use in a blog post, web page, social media page, paragraph etc.?
+While creating content, the most significant confusion you might be facing would be over which images to use in a blog post, web page, social media page, paragraph, etc.?

-Knowing that visuals play a crucial part in the success of the post, you must take this matter on the serious note.
-Humans are visual learners, the fact that text mixed with visual in the right proportion can outshine dramatically.
+Knowing that visuals play a crucial part in the success of the post, you must take this matter on a serious note.
+Humans are visual learners, the fact that text mixed with visible in the right proportion can outshine dramatically.
 They love to assimilate ideas visually than reading a long paragraph.

 Words aren’t enough to keep customers engaged.
-Team Social Champ is here with the solutions, catch up on the following to make you content and visual grind together.
+Team Social Champ is here with the solutions; catch up on the following to make your content and visual grind together.

-For example, There are websites which are content-based, be they political, humor, general interest or any pop- culture news on the homepage of these sites.
+For example, some websites are content-based, be they political, humor, general interest, or any pop- culture news on the homepage of these sites.
 A majority of the links to the content will have the following image.

-One study has shown that articles with images get 94% more views where 60% consumers contact when an image pops up in their search result, news feed etc.
+One study has shown that articles with images get 94% more views where 60% of consumers contact when an image pops up in their search result, a news feed, etc.

 Selecting a good photo can make a good change in your content marketing.